 Oxford Capital was initially founded as a platform to take advantage of what he and a partner felt was a compelling secular arbitrage opportunity resulting from the dramatic overbuilding in the nation’s property markets, particularly the lodging sector, in the early to mid-1990’s.
-Since that time, in three major contrarian buying waves, starting during the RTC crisis in the early 90’s, again after the dotcom bubble burst / September 11 and after the “Great Recession” of 2008/2009, Oxford has participated in approximately $3B+ of real estate projects, with a primary focus on hospitality (13,000+ hotel rooms) and hospitality anchored mixed use projects including multifamily, retail, parking, senior housing (approximately 3,000+ units) and other operationally intensive forms of real estate.
+Since that time, in four major contrarian buying waves, starting during the RTC crisis in the early 90’s, again after the dotcom bubble burst / September 11 and after the “Great Recession” of 2008/2009, Oxford has participated in approximately $3B+ of real estate projects, with a primary focus on hospitality (15,000+ hotel rooms) and hospitality anchored mixed use projects including multifamily (1,000+ units), retail, parking, senior housing (approximately 3,000+ units) and other operationally intensive forms of real estate.
 Oxford led transactions have generated in excess of $1.2B of profits for its principals and investors across four distinct lodging cycles since the early 1990’s.

 Notable Oxford projects include The Godfrey Hollywood, Thompson Chicago, The Godfrey Hotel & Cabanas in Tampa, Florida, LondonHouse, a luxury lifestyle hotel and two stories of upscale retail at 360 North Michigan Avenue in Chicago, The Doubletree Metropolitan and The Lexington hotel’s in New York City, The National Conference Center-Lansdowne, VA, Godfrey Hotel-Boston, The Langham Chicago Hotel at the former IBM building, The Hyatt Chicago-Magnificent Mile, Hotel Felix-Chicago, The Godfrey Hotel-Chicago, Hotel Essex, Essex on the Park Apartments, Hotel Julian-Millennium Park, The Hotel Cass-Chicago, Hotel Versey-Chicago, Claridge House-Gold Coast Chicago, The Rand Tower Hotel-Minneapolis, MN ,Doubletree Hotel and Conference Center-Chicago North Shore, Renaissance North Shore-Chicago, Hyatt House-Northwest Chicago, The Doubletree Wilmington Hotel, The Marriott Southeast Portfolio: Charleston, Columbia and Rock Hill, South Carolina and Matthews, North Carolina.
 Oxford is also an investor in The Abbey Resort and Avani Spa-Lake Geneva, WI; the Aspen Club & Spa and Auberge Residences in Aspen, CO; Lakeshore Sport & Fitness Chicago and Lincoln Park; Jamestown Assisted Living; Plymouth Real Estate.
 Oxford was also an investor in The Pan Pacific Hotel-San Francisco, The Sir Francis Drake-San Francisco, The Hyatt Regency Jacksonville Riverfront and a portfolio of five Japanese hotels in Tokyo, Osaka, Kobe, Okinawa and Fukuoka.
 The Canadian senior housing platform, Oxford Living, LLC, consists of 15 retirement communities throughout Ontario, Canada.
 Oxford has an additional senior housing community in Melbourne, Florida.